 ACADEMIC AND PROFESSIONAL PERFORMANCE REVIEW POLICY

-Rationale:
+RATIONALE

-The purpose of this policy is to establish a process for evaluating inadequate student performance in the Social Work Program at Ohio University, whether in the classroom or in the field practicum, and for determining some form of intervention, in order to maintain minimum acceptable standards of performance in the program and to ensure student success.
+The purpose of this policy is to establish a process for evaluating inadequate student performance in the Department of Social Work Program at Ohio University, whether in the classroom or in the field practicum, and for determining some form of intervention, in order to maintain minimum acceptable standards of performance in the program and to ensure student success.
 Within the context of a student facing serious or multiple performance challenges, it is important for the educational team to respond; therefore, progressive steps are set forth below for all phases of the Academic and Professional Performance Review.
-Within some situations in which students are struggling, problems are identified and an action plan can be implemented; in more serious situations, dismissal from the program is appropriate.
+Within some situations in which students are struggling, problems are identified, and an action plan can be implemented; in more serious situations, dismissal from the program is appropriate.
 This policy describes how to set the procedures in motion that will achieve a resolution to the problem and also describes a process for student appeal.

-Student Competence in the Social Work Programs:
+STUDENT COMPETENCE IN THE DEPARTMENT OF SOCIAL WORK PROGRAM

 Coursework, field performance, and ethical behaviors are critical indicators of a student’s readiness to assume professional responsibilities.
 All students are admitted to the program with the assumption that they have the potential to meet all academic standards, including standards for professional comportment and professional competency.

-Academic Competence: The social work program is a professional program.
+Academic Competence: The programs within the Department of Social Work are professional.
 Academic credit for both the core curriculum and the field practicum is given only to students who meet minimally acceptable course requirements, adhere to the field requirements, and conform to the professional and university standards pertaining to ethical behavior and conduct.
 Furthermore, student social workers are informed on issues of professional comportment early in the program, and these behaviors, therefore, are necessary to attain academic competence in the social work program.

 Academic Misconduct: This term refers to dishonesty or deception in fulfilling academic requirements and is a serious infraction of the rules for students at a university.
 It includes, but is not limited to, cheating, plagiarism, unpermitted collaboration, forged attendance (when attendance is required), fabrication (e.g., use of invented information or falsification of research or other findings), using advantages not approved by the instructor (e.g., unauthorized review of a copy of an exam ahead of time), knowingly permitting another student to plagiarize or cheat from one’s work, or submitting the same assignment in different courses without the consent of the instructor.